Fundación Damm Distinguished Professor of Business Administration

 Bio

-In separate work, I also study how firm organizational structure is related to corporate strategy and economic outcomes.
-My research has been featured in top academic journals, such as Management Science, Strategic Management Journal, American Economic Review, Review of Economics and Statistics, Economic Journal, Research Policy and Journal of Law and Economics.
-I received my PhD from the London School of Economics and Political Science and completed post-doctorate work at the University of Oxford, Nuffield College.
-I was the ‘07 recipient of the Kauffman foundation post-doctorate fellowship at the NBER.
-I earned MA and BA degrees in Economics from Tel-Aviv University, Israel.
-I have been an Associate Editor for Management Science from January 2016 and for Strategic Management Journal from July 2016.
+In separate work, Belenzon investigates the relationship between organizational structure and corporate strategy in both developed and emerging markets.
+His research highlights how firms in different regions adapt their organizational models to optimize economic outcomes, with varying implications for their global competitive standing.
+The strategies that work in the U.S. or Europe may not be directly transferable to firms in emerging economies, where innovation systems, regulatory environments, and corporate governance structures differ significantly.
+His research has been published in top academic journals, such as Management Science, Strategic Management Journal, American Economic Review, Review of Economics and Statistics, Economic Journal, Research Policy, and Journal of Law and Economics.
+He received his PhD from the London School of Economics and Political Science and completed post-doctoral work at the University of Oxford, Nuffield College.
+He was the 2007 recipient of the Kauffman Foundation post-doctoral fellowship at the NBER.
+He also holds MA and BA degrees in Economics from Tel Aviv University, Israel.
+Belenzon has served as an Associate Editor for Management Science since January 2016 and for Strategic Management Journal since July 2016.